threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 farmerbot run -k ed25519 -e ~/farmerbotfiles/.env -c ~/farmerbotfiles/config.yml -d
 ```

-For more information on the supported commands, refer to the [Farmerbot repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot) or the [Additional Information section](farmerbot_information.md#supported-commands-and-flags).
+For more information on the supported commands, the [Additional Information section](farmerbot_information.md#supported-commands-and-flags).
+You can also consult the [Farmerbot repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot).

 Once you've verified that the Farmerbot runs properly, you can stop the Farmerbot and go to the next section to set a Farmerbot service.
 This step will ensure the Farmerbot keeps running after exiting the VM.